mmikhasenko/LM-Notes-HadronPhysics/2025-Lecture-01.md

 The classification can sometimes appear vague because quarks are discussed in QCD, while leptons are part of electroweak theory.
 Photons mediate electromagnetism, and W/Z bosons mediate weak interactions.
 :::
 The Higgs boson stands as a separate field, but particles interact based on their charges:

-- If a particle carries an electric charge, it couples to photons.
+-If a particle carries an electric charge, it couples to photons.
 - If it has weak charge, it interacts via W/Z bosons.
 - Color-charged particles (quarks, gluons) interact through the strong force.